Deploying Grafana

 • Skip TLS Verification: Do not select

-• InfluxDB Details: - Database: If you provisioned this InfluxDB Database on Aptible and / or are using it for a InfluxDB Database Metric Drain, set this to db.
+• InfluxDB Details: - Database: If you provisioned this InfluxDB database on Aptible and/or are using it for an InfluxDB database metric drain, set this to db.
 Otherwise, use the database of your choice. - User: $INFLUXDB_USERNAME - Password: $INFLUXDB_PASSWORD

 Finally, save your changes.